starknet-edu/starknetbook/camp_1/README.md

 A `non-interactive` proof system is an abstract machine that models computation between the two parties(prover and verifier).
 Messages are sent in [one direction](https://www.youtube.com/watch?v=QJO3ROT-A4E) until the verifier is convinced of the computational claim.

-A `succinct` proof system is one in which the verifier can run an order of magnitute aster than a naive re-execution of the program
+A `succinct` proof system is one in which the verifier can run an order of magnitute faster than a naive re-execution of the program

 `SNARKS`: Succint Non-Interactive Arguments of Knowledge